Quantum Bayesian Error Mitigation Employing Poisson Modelling over the Hamming Spectrum for Quantum Error Mitigation: Introduction

-In this paper, we find that the latent structure does not follow only follow the locality intuition, but exhibits certain non-local clustering patterns.
-After investigating a number of distribution models, we find that the Poisson distribution model best matching the underlying non-local clustering pattern both theoretically and empirically.
-The model takes into consideration the input circuit, the hardware calibration statistics, and the qubit topology, practicing accurate predictions of Hamming spectral errors with regard to both program and device.
-We further propose an iterative graph-updating algorithm over the Bayesian network state-graph generated from the model.
-Through the model and the iterative method, our Q-Beep QEM approach can boost fidelity by up to 234.6\% on a \emph{Bernstein-Vazirani} (BV) circuit, or an 11.2$\times$ \emph{Probability-of-Success Trials} (PST)\footnote{Probability-of-success trials is defined later in Section 4.2.1.} improvement.
+In this paper, we find that the latent structure does not only follow the locality intuition, but can exhibit non-local clustering patterns.
+After examining the Index of Dispersion, a metric that measures the clustered nature of a dataset, across several observed hamming spectrums and various distribution models, we found that the Poisson distribution model is the most accurate in describing the complex, non-local clustered patterns observed.
+Employing the Poisson distribution structure, we propose a lambda estimation model that takes into consideration the input circuit, the hardware calibration statistics, and the qubit topology, to model the Hamming spectral errors as a function of both transpiled circuit and device.
+We propose an iterative graph-updating algorithm over the Bayesian network state-graph generated from this model.
+Through the model and the Bayesian approach, Q-BEEP can boost fidelity by up to 234.6\% on a \emph{Bernstein-Vazirani} (BV) circuit, or an 11.2$\times$ \emph{Probability-of-Success Trials} (PST)\footnote{Probability-of-success trials is defined later in Section IV-B} improvement.

 We apply our corrective model to a diverse suite of applications.
-Our evaluation comprises analysis of \sol{} on (i) 1330 BV circuit inductions of width 5-15 qubits, across 8 different IBMQ machines, (ii) a large subset of QASMBench results \cite{li2020qasmbench}, comprising 224 circuits over 16 IBMQ machines containing algorithms such as Quantum Fourier Transform, Quantum Linear Solver and a Quantum Adder, improving the fidelity of past run circuits by up to 18.98\%, and an average of 6.67\%, and (iii) 340 \emph{Quantum Approximate Optimization Algorithm} (QAOA) solutions of varying p-values and problem graphs, sourced from Google's recent QAOA work \cite{harrigan2021quantum}, attaining an average Cost Ratio\footnote{Cost Ratio is defined later in Section 4.4.1.} relative improvement of 1.71x compared to prior un-optimised solutions.
+Our evaluation comprises analysis of \sol{} on (i) 1330 BV circuit inductions of width 5-15 qubits, across 8 different IBMQ machines, (ii) a large subset of QASMBench results \cite{li2020qasmbench}, comprising 224 circuits over 16 IBMQ machines containing algorithms such as Quantum Fourier Transform, Quantum Linear Solver and a Quantum Adder, improving the fidelity of past run circuits by up to 18.98\%, and an average of 6.67\%, and (iii) 340 \emph{Quantum Approximate Optimization Algorithm} (QAOA) solutions of varying p-values and problem graphs, sourced from Google's recent QAOA work \cite{harrigan2021quantum}, attaining an average Cost Ratio\footnote{Cost Ratio is defined later in Section IV-C} relative improvement of 1.71x compared to prior un-optimised solutions.
 Across our evaluation we provide consistent improvements, boosting domain-specific metrics and global fidelities.